 - Tour the farm

-- Intentional communities
+- Check out intentional communities

 - Journey to the Negev

-- Sustainable urban planning
+- Get inspired by sustainable urban planning

 Take a trip to Lod, a unique location where sustainable urban planning is thriving as locals create a new hybrid community with people from various socio-economic levels.
-This is an example of creative place making in the ever-changing landscape of Israeli culture.

 - Wine & dine

-- Healthy living
+- Practice healthy living